-The Joseph Hickman House, located on “Cemetery Hill” in Dorchester was designated for its association with the Hickman family, for its association with the ship building industry, for its association in the lumber industry, for its association with farming and for its architecture.
+The Joseph Hickman House, situated on “Cemetery Hill” in Dorchester, is notable for its connections to the Hickman family, the shipbuilding industry, the lumber industry, farming, and its architectural style.

-The Joseph Hickman House is recognized for its association with farming.
-The Hickman family had a large farm and was recognized as a model or “experimental” farm.
-In a document prepared at the time of his death in 1889, it is mentioned that Joseph Hickman’s estate was worth $31,893 at the time.
+The Joseph Hickman House is associated with farming as well.
+The Hickman family maintained a large farm that was considered a model or “experimental” farm.
+At the time of Joseph Hickman’s death in 1889, his estate was valued at $31,893.

 Lastly, the house is appreciated for its architecture.
 Constructed around 1840, it is an excellent example of two-story Neo-Classical residential design, featuring a depth of two rooms and a strict symmetrical arrangement of elements.
 The paneled front door is framed by a transom window with sidelights, and multi-pane windows are arranged symmetrically five across.
 The interior boasts lavish finishing touches, such as elaborate door and window molding, intricate staircases, plaster crown molding and rosettes, a plaster arch in the hallway, and numerous fireplaces, including a rare cast iron fireplace made in Sackville.

 This post has already been read 1348 times!